Tables Have Turned: The Best CD Players of 2022

 - Weight3.7 Pounds

-Disc changers like the Sony CDP-CE500 5-Disc CD Player are great for habitual listeners or folks who only use their CD player.
+Disc changers like the Sony CDP-CE500 are great for habitual listeners or folks who only use their CD player.
 The 5-disc CD tray allows listeners to keep their go-to favorite albums in the CD player simultaneously, with a few slots left open for shaking up the vibe.
-There is a control panel on the front of the CD player and a remote.
+There is a control panel on the front of it and a remote.

 Adding the Sony CDP-CE500 to your home entertainment center requires a receiver/amp and external speakers.
 The unit has both an RCA L/R analog and optical digital outputs.
 A USB input is on the front of the unit.
 Playback from the USB is supported as is burning a CD onto the USB drive or vice versa.
 This Sony supports CDs, CD-R/-RW, multi-sessions, and 8cm CDs.